 Serving Suggestions

-I love this chili so much that, honestly, I don't even like the distraction of toppings.
+I love this chili so much that, honestly, I rarely even add toppings.
 But you do you!

-Add your favorite chili fixings like cilantro, green onion, fresh or pickled jalapeños, shredded vegan cheese, and sour cream.
+Add all of your favorite chili fixings, like cilantro, green onion, fresh or pickled jalapeños, shredded cheese, and sour cream.

 Happy cooking!